I’m watching Look Back in Anger on a tape I made from an early 90’s TV broadcast on Bravo.

 I am not one to long for the good old days.
 I am quite happy with how today went and look forward to an even better day tomorrow.

-However, I do think I preferred a world where Bravo showed LOOK BACK IN ANGER and KAGEMUSHA and PICNIC AT HANGING ROCK to a world dominated by Fox and MNBC and six (or even one, for that matter) consecutive episodes of “Real Wives of OC” (on Bravo tomorrow – lucky us).
+However, I do think I preferred a world where Bravo showed Look Back in Anger and Kagemusha and Picnic at Hanging Rock to a world dominated by Fox and MNBC and six (or even one, for that matter) consecutive episodes of “Love After Lockup”.

 I also think I preferred a world where if I disagreed with you about something it didn’t immediately escalate and become labeled as a war on whatever.